 Full-time students are scheduled to attend class from 8:00 a.m. until 2:30 p.m., Monday through Friday.
 Programs requiring alternate schedules may be approved by the President and will be communicated to applicants prior to enrollment.
-Students will have two 10-minute scheduled breaks during the day and one 30-minute lunch.
+Full-time students will have two 10-minute scheduled breaks during the day and one 30-minute lunch.
 Students are permitted to leave campus for lunch; however, they must return to class at the designated time or they will be charged with a tardy.
 A one-hour absence will be charged for any hour or fractional part of an hour for which the student is tardy or leaves early.

-- Any full-time student enrolled for a full-term, 72 days, who has been absent 24 clock hours (5.5% of scheduled hours) or more will receive a written notice alerting the student to the number of hours remaining before suspension will occur. - Any full-time student enrolled for a full term, 72 days, who has been absent greater than 42 clock hours (9.7% of scheduled hours) will be suspended under the following conditions.
+- Any full-time student enrolled for a full term, 72 days, who has been absent 24 clock hours (5.5% of scheduled hours) or more will receive a written notice alerting the student to the number of hours remaining before suspension will occur. - Any full-time student enrolled for a full term, 72 days, who has been absent greater than 42 clock hours (9.7% of scheduled hours) will be suspended under the following conditions.
 Absence hours triggering suspension for students enrolled on a part-time schedule or for less than 72 days will be prorated. - 1.
-Suspension will be for the remainder of the trimester/term in which the absences occurred.
-Students who are suspended and wish to return to the training program will be eligible to return at the beginning of the next trimester if openings are available. - Students suspended for attendance may appeal the suspension in writing to the president of the college within three (3) days of receiving notification of the suspension.
+Suspension will be for the remainder of the trimester/term in which the absences occur.
+Students who are suspended and wish to return to the training program will be eligible to return at the beginning of the next trimester.
+The student will be required to submit a new Admissions Application and will be placed in the program as openings exist. - 2.
+Students suspended for attendance may appeal the suspension in writing to the president of the college within three (3) days of receiving notification of the suspension.
 A student appealing an attendance suspension may remain in class until the suspension has been reviewed and a decision has been communicated to the student.